-"All we have to decide is what to do with the time that is given to us" - Gandalf the Grey, from J.R.R.
-Tolkien's fantasy book series "The Lord of the Rings".
+"All we have to decide is what to do with the time that is given to us," - Spoken by Gandalf the Grey in J.R.R.
+Tolkien's fantasy book series The Lord of the Rings.

 I know it happens to me every once in a while regardless of all the personal work I have done.
-In the end, we are all human... human beings living a human life.
+In the end, we are all human beings: human beings living a human life.
 And the funny thing about decisions is that, at least in my experience, they can seem bigger inside of us than what they really are outside of us and vice versa.